 The 48 edges of the uniform rhombicuboctahedron describe six intersecting octagons (left).
 Connecting alternate vertices describes six intersecting squares (right).

-Each of the six intersecting squares of the 24-strut tensegrity sphere consists of four struts and the a triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
+Each of the six intersecting squares of the 24-strut tensegrity sphere consists of four struts and the triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
 The dimensions of this triangular cross-section are illustrated below.

 Dimensions of the cross section of the tension valley formed by the four tendons of a strut pair and their dangler in the 24-strut tensegrity sphere.